Furnace Repair Checklist

 - Make sure the button is set to “heat” instead of “off” or “cool.”

 - Make sure the program is displaying the appropriate day and time and is set to “run.”
 If you’re having a hard time turning off the program, regulate the temperature by using the up/down arrows and pressing the “hold” button.
-This will make the heater to start if thermostat scheduling is an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees hotter than the temperature of the room.